 - Uses for knots, including why we tie the ones we do in a given situation

 - Webbing, and how to tie knots with webbing

 - Basic knots common to climbing and backpacking situations

-- Intermediate knots, specific to BMS, HAMS, and Tech Section Rock Climbing Schools
+- Intermediate knots, specific to ACS, HAMS, and Tech Section Rock Climbing Schools

 All students receive the following: